sensei-hacker/inavwiki/Modes.md

 ## Mode details

+### ALTHOLD

+The altitude of the aircraft a the moment you activate this mode is fixed.

 ### AIR MODE

 In the standard mixer / mode, when the roll, pitch and yaw gets calculated and saturates a motor, all motors